sharmaeklavya2/cf_ldrbrd/readme.md

 This webapp has only been tested on Ubuntu 16.04.
 It is compatible with python 3.5+.

+To use this webapp, you have to add a list of users who will be shown on the leaderboard.
+To do that, you have to add objects of the type `django.contrib.auth.models.User` whose `username` field is the same as their username on Codeforces.
+That can be easily done from using Django's admin interface (`/admin/`).

+All usernames registered on this webapp should be present on Codeforces, including the superuser.

+After users have been registered, you can see their relative performance at `/ldrbrd/<contest_id>/`.

 ## Deploying on Heroku

 ### Required environment variables